bogordon86/Dash-Vis/README.md

 # Dash-Vis
-Building a Dash App to host analysis of COVID-19 data
+Building a Dash App to host various analytic products